 - Vendor and partnership agreements

-In case of sensitive data that needs to remain confidential, internal knowledge base softwares provide role-based access, ensuring only authorized individuals can view restricted content.
+For sensitive data that needs to remain confidential, internal knowledge base software provides role-based access, ensuring only authorized individuals view restricted content.

-On the other hand, external knowledge bases are public-facing platforms where customers and potential clients can access important information about your company’s products and services.
+External knowledge bases, by contrast, are public-facing platforms where customers and potential clients access information about your company’s products and services.
 These often include help articles, FAQs, how-to guides, and user manuals.

-An internal knowledge base software enhances organizational efficiency by helping teams overcome information overload and streamline inconsistent procedures.
-Here’s a 3-step guide to picking the right internal KB for your business:
+An internal knowledge base software enhances organizational efficiency by helping teams overcome information overload and inconsistent procedures.
+A 3-step guide to picking the right internal KB.

 Step 1: Evaluate your current situation

-Determine whether you need an internal knowledge base software by auditing your current workflows.
-Here are a few questions that help draw a clear picture of your current knowledge management processes:
+Determine whether you need an internal knowledge base by auditing your current workflows.
+Questions that draw a clear picture of your current knowledge management:

-- If so, is there a system that lets employees know where to find what they need?
+- How do employees access this information?
+Is the data easily accessible, or do employees have to look in multiple locations?
+Is there a system that lets employees know where to find what they need?

 Step 2: Create a list of requirements based on your goals

-Clearly defining the outcomes you want to achieve with an internal knowledge base is crucial for effectively communicating your needs to prospective vendors.
-Ensure these outcomes address the needs of all stakeholders, allowing you to assess how well the solution aligns with your requirements.
+Clearly defining the outcomes you want to achieve with an internal knowledge base is crucial for communicating your needs to prospective vendors.
+Make sure these outcomes address all stakeholder needs.

 Step 3: Questions to ask internal knowledge base software vendors

-When evaluating potential vendors for knowledge base software, it’s important to consider the logistics of implementing such a system.
-Here are some key questions you can consider asking:
+When evaluating potential vendors, consider the logistics of implementing such a system:

-- What does my IT team need to prepare for during implementation?
+- What does my IT team need to prepare beforehand?

-Our smart approval flows ensure critical documents move through proper channels without bottlenecks.
-Granular access control means sensitive information stays protected while keeping essential resources accessible to the right team members.
-With complete audit trails, you maintain visibility into document changes while supporting compliance requirements.
+Here’s where AllyMatter fits into everything above.
+Approval workflows ensure critical documents move through proper channels without bottlenecks.
+Granular access control keeps sensitive information protected while keeping essential resources accessible to the right team members.
+Complete audit trails maintain visibility into document changes while supporting compliance requirements.

 What’s the difference between an internal knowledge base and a shared drive?

 An internal knowledge base offers structured organization, search capabilities, and access controls that shared drives lack.
-While shared drives simply store files, knowledge bases provide smart categorization, version control, and user permissions that make information truly accessible and secure.
+Shared drives store files.
+Knowledge bases provide categorization, version control, and user permissions that make information truly accessible and secure.

 How do we ensure employees actually use our internal knowledge base?

 Success depends on making the knowledge base the easiest way to find information.
-This means having a logical structure, reliable search functionality, and keeping content current.
-When finding answers becomes faster than asking colleagues, adoption naturally follows.
+Logical structure, reliable search, and current content.
+When finding answers becomes faster than asking colleagues, adoption follows naturally.

 What’s the best way to migrate existing documentation to a knowledge base?